wilfcs/WILF-DSA-Interviews/recursion.md

 ## [Approach (look at the recursive tree)](https://takeuforward.org/data-structure/combination-sum-ii-find-all-unique-combinations/)
 Note: In this question we are required to ignore duplicates and return the answer in sorted order.
+So an approach might come in your head that why not keep the code same as of the last question and just increase the index even when we pick the element.
+Well that would have worked if there was no condition saying "find all unique combinations in candidates where the candidate numbers sum to target".
+But since we also have to keep the ans with unique elements only we will have to apply a different method of doing so.

+Here's an example of understanding what is the wrong output and what is the right output:

+Wrong output: [[1,2,5],[1,7],[1,6,1],[2,6],[2,1,5],[7,1]]
+Right output: [[1,2,5],[1,7],[1,6,1],[2,6]]

+---
 ## Code ->
 ```cpp
 class Solution {